 HOW TO GET TO OSAKA CITY FROM KANSAI INTERNATIONAL AIRPORT

-You can ride a direct train to Namba Station in downtown Osaka.
+You can also ride a direct train to Namba Station in downtown Osaka.
 It’s a 38 minute ride aboard a retro-future train and you can reserve a seat.
-You can purchase it here for PHP 491 only : Click here to purchase the Kansai Airport-Namba train ticket Just pick up your ticket upon landing at Kansai Airport or at JR Namba Station.
+You can purchase the Kansai Airport-Namba train ticket here.
+Just pick up your ticket upon landing at Kansai Airport or at JR Namba Station.

-Taking a cab to Osaka City center is really pricey.
-Imagine the flag down is JPY 650 (PHP 301) and Kansai Airport is really far from the city center.
+Taking a cab to Osaka City center is pricey, the flag down is JPY 650 / PHP 301/ USD 6 and Kansai Airport is really far from the city center.

 GETTING AROUND OSAKA

 To help you in getting around the city, refer to Google Maps.
 For riding trains, check out Hperdia.com to help you decide which train to ride and where to get off.

 Osaka City is actually divided into two areas: Kita (North) and Minami (South).
 Kita is the heart of transportation with big train terminals such as Osaka Osaka Station and Shin-Osaka Station.
 Take note that Osaka Station is also called Umeda Station.
 Technically, Osaka Station is a name for JR Lines and Umeda Station is a name for private lines (Hankyu Line and Hanshin Line) and subways, but just remember that they’re just the same.

 Thankfully, Minami area is not really that far from the Kita.
 It will take you only 10 minutes to get to Namba Station from Umeda Station by a subway line (Mido-Suji Line).
 One way fare is JPY 240 / PHP 116 / USD 2.34.